 qmake Build Configuration

-To make in-source builds the default option for all projects, select Tools > Options > Build & Run > Default Build Properties, and enter a period (.) in the Default build directory field.
+To make in-source builds the default option for all projects, select Preferences > Build & Run > Default Build Properties, and enter a period (.) in the Default build directory field.

 In the Tooltip in target selector field, you can enter text that is displayed as a tooltip when you hover the mouse over the build configuration in the kit selector.